Under Contract vs. Pending Home Sale: What's The Difference?

 In most cases, transitioning to “under contract” requires the interested buyer to put up an earnest money deposit (EDM) to convey good faith.
 You can think of this as a security deposit.
 Earnest money can range between 1% and 5% of the home’s price, but it may be negotiable.2 Typically, this EMD is retained by a third party, such as an escrow account.
 If the sale goes through, this amount is then applied to either the home’s down payment or the closing costs.

-Once this contract is signed and dated, it goes into effect—meaning, unless both parties agree to provisions stating otherwise, the home seller is prohibited from accepting other offers.3
+Once this current contract is signed and dated, it goes into effect—meaning, unless both parties agree to provisions stating otherwise, the home seller is prohibited from accepting other offers.3

-However, the house remains “under contract” (“house in contingent status”) until the conditions outlined in the agreement have been satisfied.
+However, the house remains “under contract” (“house in contingent status”) until the specific conditions outlined in the agreement have been satisfied.
 This can be a vulnerable time for sellers—and we’ll explain why in a moment.

 What is a Pending Home Sale?